dana-ortiz/DNSC3288-Project/README.md

 * **Uncertainties relating to the impacts of using the model:**
  * *Math or Software Uncertainties:* The model does not incorporate external factors like holidays, promotions or macroeconomic variables.
 The simple feature set (monthly lags, mean-encodings, price & revenue trends) may not fully capture seasonality and promotion effects.
   *  *Real World Uncertainties:* In real deployments, data quality issues (delayed reporting, missing records) could degrade performance.
 Organizational decisions could invalidate historical patterns the model depends on.
+* **Unexpected Results:** There was a large discrepancy between validation RMSE and test RMSE.
+The model achieved a very low validation RMSE of 0.3820, but the Kaggle public leaderboard score (test RMSE) was 1.23643, indicating substantially weaker generalization to unseen data.
+Upon reviewing the workflow, this discrepancy is explained by the fact that the training partition included rows from date_block_num 32, which is the same month used for validation evaluation.
+This resulted in data leakage, where information from the validation month influenced the model during training, artificially improving validation performance.